 The small streets feel friendly and many properties back on to the local Moa reserve.

 The neighbourhood has strong heritage character and links to Christchurch history, including McLeans Mansion on Manchester Street and Tautahi Pā on the Avon Ōtākaro River.
 The city’s earliest European settlers are buried at the Barbadoes Street Cemetery.

 The Moa Neighbourhood Group(external link) meets regularly to discuss neighbourhood matters and to socialise with other residents.

 The Peterborough Village(external link) is a group of residents, businesses, and property owners interested in the area around Colombo, Salisbury, Barbadoes and the Ōtākaro-Avon River.

 A pocket neighbourhood on Peterborough Street demonstrates the benefits of a strong sense of community.
-Watch a video(external link) on the Peterborough housing co-op.

 Take a short walk along the City Promenade to The Terraces or along Victoria Street to the many bars and restaurants.